ContentMine/workshop-resources/software-tutorials/README.md

 This tutorial demonstrates how to create an initial corpus for fact extraction.

 1. [Getting started with quickscrape](quickscrape/README.md)
+This tutorial introduces quickscrape, and how to use it to extract semi-structured information from web pages.

 1. [Create your own scraper definition](journal-scrapers/README.md)
+This tutorial shows how to contribute to, and extend the ContentMine scraper collection.
+If you need a specific definition for your use with quickscrape, here you can learn how to create it.

 1. [Normalizing scholarly literature](norma/README.md)
 This tutorial shows how to normalize scientific literature into a unified format which can be processed by machines.